Westkin Associates

 Useful evidence may include:

-• messages and call records showing communication over time;
+• messages, call records and communication history over time;

 • travel evidence showing visits and time spent together;